kurtoglusefa/KIRUNA_EXPLORER_se2_2024_Team_17/README.md

   ## React Client Application Routes

-- Route `/`: Welcome page of the kiruna explorer
+- Route `/`: Welcome page of the kiruna explorer.
-- Route `/login`: Login page to access as urban planner
+- Route `/home`: Route where the user can see the map/list/diagram of documents.
-- Route `/documents`: Route for showing the documents.
+- Route `/login`: Login page to access as urban planner.
 - Route `/documents/modify-document/:documentId`: Route for modifying the document given the id.
 - Route `/documents/create-document`: Route for create a document with all fields.